Holy Week in Spain – images of religious processions in Madrid

 Holy Week in Spain…

-But the other night I caught not one but two Holy Week processions here in Madrid.
+Last year, I caught not one but two Holy Week processions here in Madrid.
 I believe they were “Jesus el Pobre” and “La Macarena”.

 Apparently, La Macarena in its original sense has nothing to do with that song from the 90s.
 Actually, it’s an image of the Virgin Mary.